Department of Performing Arts, Film and Media

 Facilities

-Kristiania offers unique facilities at both Fjerdingen and Urtegata, specifically designed for our creative programs.
-We provide access to mixing cinemas, editing rooms and labs, computer labs, and sound studios.
+Kristiania offers unique facilities at both Fjerdingen and Urtegata, tailored to our creative disciplines.
+Here, students have access to dance studios, black box studios, mixing cinemas, editing suites, computer labs, and sound studios, all equipped to industry standards.

 Research Arena